 Moving forward with this journey to Sorrento, I seek to gain an understanding of the rich history of Italians and the culture they live.
 I hope to step into their world for a moment and capture the light from their point of view.
 I want to run wild on this land, and tell stories of the lifestyle, traditions, and history ever so present in this land.
 I plan to do this while utilizing my web page, Instagram, and some other social media pages.

 What intrigues me most about Italian culture is the love of food and wine.
 Certainly, those two things go hand in hand for Italians and I want to gain a better understanding of both.
 In the end, I simply want to bring to light what others back home might not know.
-Through reading my work, I may share the true essence of how Italians live, work, and eat.
+Through reading my work, I my readers to share the true essence of how Italians live, work, and eat.
 It is true, the differences in culture and societal views exist.
 My goal is to make light of the cultural indifference even if the only sole touched by this wondrous land is my own.
 This will be a great journey, and I am truly looking forward to it.

 Positano was definitely a “happening” community.
 I enjoyed both the scenery and the food.
 The shopping experience is great for anyone.